Unwound: Musical style and influences

-Unwound's influences included Sonic Youth, Melvins, Fugazi, The Jesus Lizard, Wipers, Black Flag, Can, Mission of Burma, Hüsker Dü, Nation of Ulysses, Flipper, and Gang of Four.
 Evidence of the Black Flag influence can be seen in Trosper and Sandeno's side band with Tim Green (of Nation of Ulysses), The Young Ginns (named after Black Flag guitarist/songwriter Greg Ginn), and in their interpolation of Black Flag's lyric "I'm not a machine" in their song "Machine" (on Replikants' debut album).
 Trosper and Sandeno were also in a band called Worst Case Scenario that released an album on Vermiform Records.
 Unwound's early work was characterized by intense vocals, jagged guitar lines, and more complex drumming than the band's peers.
-The band's lyrics, written by Rumsey, were highly existential, cryptic, and generally bleak.
+The band's lyrics, written by Trosper, were highly existential, cryptic, and generally bleak.
 From this angular, atonal starting point, the band developed their signature sound over the course of several albums and numerous singles.
 With 1996's Repetition, Unwound added synthesizers to the mix.
 Free-jazz style saxophone found its way onto 1998's Challenge For A Civilized Society.
-The band recorded Peel sessions with John Peel at the BBC in 1998; these were broadcast over the radio, and were released as the semi-official bootleg Unwound - Live in London (on Love Letter).
+The band recorded Peel sessions with John Peel at the BBC in 1998; these were broadcast over the radio, and were released as the semi-official bootleg Unwound - Live in London (on Love Letter), later released officially as the Peel Sessions EP in 2015.
 This new direction set a precedent that the band would follow for their remaining albums, culminating in the release of 2001's Leaves Turn Inside You, a double album the band recorded themselves over the course of two years.
-Unwound never covered any other artists' songs on their albums, though they did cover "Plight" by The Minutemen and "Torch Song" by the (pre Versus) band Flower on singles.
+Unwound never covered any other artists' songs on their albums, though they did cover "Plight" by Minutemen and "Torch Song" by pre-Versus band Flower on singles.